vehicle-lang/vehicle/doc/source/language/properties.rst

 .. autosummary::
    :toctree: generated

-Properties are any declaration with the type `Prop`.
+Properties are any declaration with the type `Bool`.